 Early American cookbooks provide recipes similar to today: “The crumb of a halfpenny roll,” “beef-suet chopped fine,” shredded lemon peel, grated nutmeg, salt, pepper, and egg were recommended in the “New Art of Cookery According to Present Practice” by Richard Briggs, published in Philadelphia in 1792.

 Ah, but then came innovation and its slick cousin, convenience, when Stove Top introduced boxed stuffing in 1972.
-These days, Kraft Foods sells almost 60 million boxes of stuffing every Thanksgiving, according to Kitchen Project.
-The boxed version's low cost and ease, plus Kraft's marketing blitzes every November, made the side dish feel essential to the holiday.
+As of 2005, according to the New York Times, Kraft Foods was moving almost 60 million boxes of stuffing every Thanksgiving.
+The boxed version’s low cost and ease, plus Kraft’s marketing blitzes every November, made the side dish feel essential to the holiday.